Domestic Violence

 While domestic violence happens in an unfortunate amount of time, the people charged with the offense have legal rights.
 While people may be quick to try to convict just based on the nature of the crime alone, there are often two sides to every story.
 At the same time, false domestic abuse allegations are also too common as some people try to use them to otherwise gain an advantage.
 Those accused of domestic violence have every right to experienced and aggressive legal counsel.

-The Definition of Domestic Violence Is Broad
+Understanding the Broad Definition of Domestic Violence

 Domestic violence charges are not just limited to current and former spouses.
 Under California law, the definition is very broad.
 It could include someone with who you were in a relationship or even everyone who you were once dating.
 Any type of violence related to any relationship past or present can be charged.